 LSUE has an open admissions policy and offers credit for life experiences, making it accessible for all types of learners.
 The school earned the highest ACT “Student Satisfaction Survey” results for all accredited 2- and 4-year campuses in Louisiana.
 With a variety of student organizations to choose from and university housing available, students can have fun in and out of the classroom.

 Baton Rouge, LA

-Choose from degrees and certificates in 13 different fields, with popular programs at BRCC including business, liberal arts, and health professions.
-BRCCs 28:1 student-faculty ratio provides a lecture-hall education to students, along with occasional personalized attention.
+BRCC offers degrees and certificates in 13 different fields, with popular programs at BRCC, including business, liberal arts, and health professions.
+BRCCs 28:1 student-faculty ratio provides a lecture-hall education to students, along with personalized attention when necessary.
 Transfer to a four-year university from BRCC, or choose from community education programs and services, lifelong learning, developmental education, distance learning, or workforce and continuing education programs.

-For a classic two-year education with enhanced extracurricular options, look no further than Southern University at Shreveport.
-This two-year institution enrolls 2,651 students in associate’s and certificate programs, with a bachelor’s option for accounting majors.
+For a traditional two-year education with enhanced extracurricular options, look no further than Southern University at Shreveport.
+This two-year institution enrolls 2,651 students in associate’s degree and vocational certificate programs, with a bachelor’s degree option for accounting majors.
 Reasonably priced, the university is a good option for a wide range of traditional and non-traditional students.

 SUS offers 19 majors, with popular programs including health professions, liberal arts, and business.
-SU at Shreveport 20:1 student-faculty ratio ensures plenty of personalized attention.
-In addition, SUS has a wide range of student organizations and activities.
-The most popular clubs on campus include Afro-American Society, SUSLA Gospel Choir, Student Center Board, and Allied Health and Engineering Club.
+SU at Shreveport’s 20:1 student-faculty ratio ensures plenty of personalized attention.
+Additionally, SUS has a wide range of student organizations and activities.
+The most popular clubs on campus include the Afro-American Society, SUSLA Gospel Choir, Student Center Board, and Allied Health and Engineering Club.